joemoose/psiops/docs/combat.md

 ### Distance Modifiers

 Each weapon type has a distinct optimal engagement distance.
 Depending on your weapon and the distance to your target, your *attack roll* may have *advantage*, *disadvantage*, or be *impossible*.
 Distance to your target is measured by the number of intervening *zones*.
-See [Tactical Zones](zones.md).
+See [Zone Distances](zones.md#distances).

 Weapon distance modifiers are as follows: